-Revolving Credit Facility
+Credit Facility

-On April 19, 2016, Essent Group and its subsidiaries, Essent Irish Intermediate Holdings Limited and Essent US Holdings, Inc. (collectively, the "Borrowers"), entered into a three-year, secured revolving credit facility with a committed capacity of \$200 million (the "Facility").
-Borrowings under the Facility may be used for working capital and general corporate purposes, including, without limitation, capital contributions to Essent's insurance and reinsurance subsidiaries.
-Borrowings will accrue interest at a floating rate tied to a standard short-term borrowing index, selected at the Company's option, plus an applicable margin.
+Essent Group and its subsidiaries, Essent Irish Intermediate Holdings Limited and Essent US Holdings, Inc. (collectively, the "Borrowers"), are parties to a secured credit facility (the "Credit Facility") which provides for a revolving credit facility, term loans and an uncommitted line that may be exercised at the Borrowers' option so long as the Borrowers receive commitments from the lenders, Borrowings under the Credit Facility may be used for working capital and general corporate purposes, including, without limitation, capital contributions to Essent's insurance and reinsurance subsidiaries.
+Borrowings accrue interest at a floating rate tied to a standard short-term borrowing index, selected at the Company's option, plus an applicable margin.
 A commitment fee is due quarterly on the average daily amount of the undrawn revolving commitment.
 The applicable margin and the commitment fee are based on the senior unsecured debt rating or long-term issuer rating of Essent Group to the extent available, or the insurer financial strength rating of Essent Guaranty.
 The current annual commitment fee rate is 0.35%.
-The obligations under the Facility are secured by certain assets of the Borrowers, excluding the stock and assets of its insurance and reinsurance subsidiaries.
-The

-Facility contains several covenants, including financial covenants relating to minimum net worth, capital and liquidity levels, maximum debt to capitalization level and Essent Guaranty's compliance with the PMIERs (see Note 17).
-This description is not intended to be complete in all respects and is qualified in its entirety by the terms of the Facility, including its covenants.
-As of December 31, 2016, the Company was in compliance with the covenants and \$100 million had been borrowed under the Facility with a weighted average interest rate of 2.73%.
+The obligations under the Credit Facility are secured by certain assets of the Borrowers, excluding the stock and assets of its insurance and reinsurance subsidiaries.
+The Credit Facility contains several covenants, including financial covenants relating to minimum net worth, capital and liquidity levels, maximum debt to capitalization level and Essent Guaranty's compliance with the PMIERs (see Note 17).
+The borrowings under the Credit Facility contractually mature on May 17, 2021.
+This description is not intended to be complete in all respects and is qualified in its entirety by the terms of the Credit Facility, including its covenants.